gnosisguild/zodiac-module-exit/packages/contracts/docs/setup_guide.md

 ## Deploying the module

-The module has three attributes:
+The module has three variables which must be set:

 - `Owner`: Address that can call setter functions
 - `Avatar`: Address of the DAO (e.g. a Gnosis Safe)
 - `Target`: Address on which the module will call `execModuleTransaction()`

 Hardhat tasks can be used to deploy a Exit Module instance.
 There are two different ways to deploy the module.
-The first one is through a normal deployment and passing arguments to the constructor (without the `proxied` flag), or to deploy the Module through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) with the `proxied` flag to save on gas costs.
+Via a normal deployment, passing arguments to the constructor (without the `proxied` flag), or by deploying a proxy via a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) with the `proxied` flag to save on gas costs.

 The master copy and factory address can be found in the [Zodiac repository](https://github.com/gnosis/zodiac/blob/master/src/factory/constants.ts) and these are the addresses that are going to be used when deploying the module through factory.